WfInstances: Workflow Instances

 The WfCommons project targets the analysis of actual workflow execution instances (i.e., the workflow execution profile data and characterizations) in order to build Workflow Recipes of workflow applications.
 These recipes contain the necessary information for generating synthetic, yet realistic, workflow instances that resemble the structure and distribution of the original workflow executions.

-A list of workflow execution instances that are compatible with WfFormat is kept constantly updated in our project website.
+A list of workflow execution instances that are compatible with WfFormat is kept constantly updated in our project GitHub.

 WfInstances